 The first level welcomes me with intense images of Hindu battle scenes found in the Ramayana and the popular epic of the “churning of the ocean of milk”.

-Every inch in these bas-reliefs contains a high degree of action, tension, and a strength that pulls me closer with intrigue, but at the same time they push me away to look for a serene place.
+Every inch in these bas-reliefs contains a high degree of action, tension, and strength that pulls me closer with intrigue, but at the same time, they push me away to look for a serene place.
 They drive me to dig deeper into the temple.

 Once I reach the second level, I notice the battle scenes and the hectic activity in the bas-reliefs are long gone.
 They now are present as over 1,500 smiling, celestial, and serene apsaras – strategically placed to allow for visual breathing space.

 I climb up to the third and last level, the climax.
 Four empty, square shallow pools surround the quincunx –the 5 towers organized in an “X” pattern, with the central crowning tower reaching 213 feet tall– representing the cosmic ocean surrounding Mt.
 Meru, the abode of Hindu Gods.
 I’ve reached Angkor’s heaven.